SQiShER/java-object-diff/CONTRIBUTING.md

 * [Check for open issues](https://github.com/SQiShER/java-object-diff/issues) that interest you or look for issues with the [_Contributor Friendly_](https://github.com/SQiShER/java-object-diff/issues?labels=Contributor+Friendly&page=1&state=open) tag.
 These issues are especially well suited to get more familiar with the codebase without being overwhelming.
 * In case you have an idea for a new feature, check the issue tracker to see if there were already some discussions regarding that feature.
 If not, feel free to open a new discussion to see what others think about it.

-So you found something you want to work on.
+So you found something you want to work on?
 That's great!
-If you run into any problems or are not entirely sure how to tackle the problem, feel free to just ask me on [Twitter](https://twitter.com/SQiShER) or post your question to the [issue tracker](https://github.com/SQiShER/java-object-diff/issues) if it is too big for Twitter.
+If you run into any problems or are not entirely sure how to tackle the problem, feel free to ask me on [Twitter](https://twitter.com/SQiShER) or post your question to the [issue tracker](https://github.com/SQiShER/java-object-diff/issues) if it is more complex.

 Before you submit your pull request with the result, please make sure to: